 It’s possible that ocular migraine could persist even after recovery from COVID-19 in some people.

 Some people develop headaches that last for months after COVID-19.
-For example, in one case study, a woman had persistent loss of smell and experienced headaches 80 days after the onset of her symptoms.
+For example, in one

 She experienced migraine-like headaches during her COVID-19 illness, but she reported that her subsequent headaches felt different.